adamearthhuang/AppCenter/README.md

 # app
-Project of WeChat Mini Program.
+WeChat Mini Program for including some common apps.